souzamonteiro/linuxonandroid/README.md

-# linuxonandroid
+# Linux on Android
-Linux distribution for Android
+Linux distribution for Android.